 Nonstandard insurance companies often see a lot of complaints from drivers who were insured with other companies and involved in an accident with the nonstandard insured.
 These complaints nearly always involve slow claims service, lack of responses, and even refusal to pay.
 The reason for this trend with nonstandard insurers is unclear, but it may be partially due to the low coverage limits often carried by nonstandard drivers.

 That said, GAINSCO really doesn’t have a large number of complaints considering the size of the company.
 As a relatively large regional insurer, they seem to have a fairly good reputation.

 |Rating Company||Grade||Financial Outlook|

-GAINSCO isn’t recommended for anyone who qualifies for standard insurance, but for the nonstandard market in the company’s coverage states, they are well worth considering.
+GAINSCO isn’t recommended for anyone who qualifies for standard insurance, however, for the nonstandard market in the company’s coverage states, they are well worth considering.
 Reviews indicate their rates are competitive, and while we never recommend taking out legal minimum policies, for those on a tight budget and facing nonstandard rates, GAINSCO is probably a good choice.

 GAINSCO does need some improvement in one major area – claims.
 We’d like to see 24-hour service at the very least, if not online filing.

 For a list of companies that we recommend, visit our Best Insurance Companies page.